Priyankcoder/Traffic-Rider/Readme.md

 Controls:

 1. Use left arrow and right arrow key to move left and right respectively.
-2. Use upper arrow key to accelerate.
-3.Use lower key to apply brakes.
+2. Use upper arrow key to accelerate and lower arrow key to apply break